viktor-evdokimov/tidewave_phoenix/pages/editors/zed.md

 # Zed

 You can use Tidewave with [Zed](https://zed.dev/).
+At the time of writing, Zed agents/assistants are in closed beta.
+If you have access, you can follow the steps below, although they may not reflect the latest behaviour.

 Zed currently only supports MCP through the IO protocol.
 So the first step is to install a [mcp-proxy](../guides/mcp_proxy.md).

-At the time of writing, Zed agents/assistants are in beta.
-Therefore the instructions below may be out of date.
-In any case, let's do this.

-Zed agents/assistants are currently in beta and the steps below may not be Once that's done, open up the Assistant tab and click on the `⋯` icon at the top right (see image below):
+Once that's done, open up the Assistant tab and click on the `⋯` icon at the top right (see image below):